 Become a Member.
 The SDHSA is solely funded by Membership Fees.
 These fees are very small compared to extra compensation House Staff receive annually because of the work of the SDHSA.
 This is in addition to the overall benefits that the SDHSA has obtained for the House Staff over the years.
 One needs to understand that the SDHSA is continually working throughout the year, every year, to protect the benefits and rights SDHSA has obtained for House Staff and their families.
 We can’t do this without you.
 So, become a SDHSA Member and enjoy all benefits of membership!
 Just sign up electronically – it takes less than 2 minutes!

 Member’s Dues.
 SDHSA is a “union.”
 As a PERB (California’s Public Employment Relations Board) sanctioned exclusive representative of UCSD House Staff, SDHSA is entitled by law to fund its activities through the collection of membership dues.
 SDHSA cannot continue to exist without Member support in the form of “Dues.”
-The current dues are a mere $30/month and they are automatically deducted from your Member’s paycheck by UCSD.
+SDHSA dues remain significantly below those charged by like unions at similar campuses.
+Sign up and they will be automatically deducted from your paycheck by UCSD.

 What SDHSA Does.